halisyucel/halisyucel/README.md

 ---

-I am currently working as a freelancer.
-You can use **[isaycel2001@gmail.com](mailto:isaycel2001@gmail.com)** to contact me.

-At the same time, I am a 3rd year student at Gazi University Faculty of Medicine.
+I continue my university education, which I started at Gazi University Faculty of Medicine, from Hacettepe University Computer Engineering. 🎓